Stationery Books & Magazines Wholesale Trading License in Dubai

 Minimum Capital Requirement: Varies by package; no universal minimum for free zone entities

-This licence is particularly well-suited to a broad range of business profiles, including:
+This license is particularly well-suited to a broad range of business profiles, including:

 International publishers and distributors seeking a regional distribution base